Caioviniciusb/cpsc_projects/README.md

 # cpsc_projects
-This repository will contain projects from my under graduation courses at UofC.
+This repository will contain coding projects I'm developing during my undergraduate at UofC.